couchbaselabs/hands_on_n1ql_v4/content/slide-86.md

-# Part 5 : Sample documents from travel-sample.
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Sample documents from travel-sample.

-## Let's look at Sample document from airline, airport, route, landmark and hotel.
+### Let's look at Sample document from airline, airport, route, landmark and hotel.

 airline has a simple flat structure. airport, landmark, has geo objects.